inflatebot/chatterbox-TTS-cli-api/README.md

 **Voice cloning**

-To clone another voice, provide a 5 to 20 second `.wav` voice clip of clear audio, and hope for the best.
+To clone another voice, gather a 5 to 20 second `.wav` voice clip of clear audio of your speaker.
 A single long sentence can work great.
 Your clone source file should be in `.wav` format (but others may work).

+In the above "Basic Usage" commands, switch out `female2.wav` for your new clone voice, and hope for the best.
+Follow the second generation cloning advice below to get better results.

 Cloned voices seem to work better when using a second generation clone.
 Meaning, clone a voice, try generating a few different times, then use the result you like best as a clone for future generations.